-"I think I do OK because perhaps I have a good enough relationship with the people that I'm asking to help do the work...that makes it easier."
-(P21, Salaried)
+'I think I do OK because perhaps I have a good enough relationship with the people that I'm asking to help do the work ... that makes it easier.
+(P21, salaried)

-"..we've got a pretty good relationship with our nurses so they will help me out when they can."
-(P13, Salaried)
+'We've got a pretty good relationship with our nurses so they will help me out when they can.
+(P13, salaried)

-As one NQGP suggested, a longer period of training could be helpful for giving more time for this type of work:
+As one newly-qualified GP suggested, a longer period of training could be helpful for giving more time for this type of work:

-"..then in that last year of training you could take on more responsibility and you could take on more of a management role and a responsibility for QOF or something..I don't think a year as a registrar can prepare you at all for being a partner."
-(P12, Salaried)
+Then in that last year of training you could take on more responsibility and you could take on more of a management role and a responsibility for QOF or something ...
+I don't think a year as a registrar can prepare you at all for being a partner.
+(P12, salaried)

-Theme 4: Additional areas for GP speciality training
+Theme 4: Additional areas for GP specialty training

 As implied in the previous theme, the data revealed some gaps in training relating to the running of a practice and being a partner.
-More insight into 'business skills', 'how a practice runs', 'how to run a business' and how partnerships work, were all suggested as ways to enhance training:
+More insight into 'business skills', 'how a practice runs', 'how to run a business', and how partnerships work, were all suggested as ways to enhance training:

-"if you were going straight into a partnership that's a huge..knowledge gap that we don't really have any experience in managing..leading a team..."
-(P7, Salaried)
+'If you were going straight into a partnership that's a huge ... knowledge gap that we don't really have any experience in managing ... leading a team.
+(P7, salaried)

-"..some people [fellow trainees] just had no idea that you even had to buy into a partnership.."
-(P12, Salaried)
+'Some people [fellow trainees] just had no idea that you even had to buy into a partnership.
+(P12, salaried)

-The financial side of business and 'how practices actually gain their income' seems a particular mystery:
+The financial side of business and 'how

+practices actually gain their income' seems a particular mystery:

-"[at practice meetings]..if it's purely money I really feel out of my depth, I've got no idea about the finances of the practice."
-(P16, Salaried)
+[At practice meetings] if it's purely money I really feel out of my depth, I've got no idea about the finances of the practice.'
+(P16, salaried)

-These NQGPs anticipated also that in future, GP training would benefit from addressing commissioning and this could fit as part of training around finances and structure of the NHS.
+These newly-qualified GPs also anticipated that, in future, GP training would benefit from addressing commissioning and this could fit as part of training around finances and the structure of the NHS.
 Those who had experience of this kind found it very helpful:

-"What this has done is really made me understand how the healthcare system works, how primary care works, how the changes are happening...you feel slightly more empowered which is really nice."
-(P2, Locum/mixed role)
+What this has done is really made me understand how the healthcare system works, how primary care works, how the changes are happening ... you feel slightly more empowered which is really nice.'
+(P2, locum/mixed role)